 D3.
 Toxic Substances Control Act Regulatory Reform

 In 40 Code of Federal Regulations (CFR), Part 761.3, the regulation states that “inadvertently produced” PCBs may be present in a manufacture process at an average concentration of 25 ppm up to 50 ppm maximum.
 This amount is 781,250,000 times greater than EPA’s Human Health Water Quality Criteria (HHWQC) of 64 pg/L (parts per quadrillion).
 Consumer products and other sources containing these allowable inadvertently produced PCBs are entering the environment through many different mechanisms (municipal wastewater, stormwater, paper recycling, ambient distribution and deposition).
-TSCA regulatory reform is needed to eliminate the production of products that could be contributing PCB to the environment.Partner Organizations:
+TSCA regulatory reform is needed to eliminate the production of products that could be contributing PCB to the environment.

+The Comprehensive Plan contains Control Action 5.10 Regulatory Rulemaking.
+This Control Action consists of regulatory reform of Federal TSCA and FDA’s food packaging regulations to: 1) revisit currently allowed concentration of PCBs in chemical processes; 2) eliminate or reduce the creation of inadvertently generated PCBs; and 3) reassess the current use authorizations for PCBs.

+The Task Force and individual members have had continuing engagement with State and federal agencies to lobby for reform of existing regulations, including providing evaluation and comment on rulemaking activities.

+Partner Organizations:

 Spokane River Stewardship Partners